phosphene/rails4.x-reactjs-test-demo/README.md

 will load your seed admin user so you can sign in.
 It will also run any migrations necessary. check db/seeds.rb for what is loaded

-    admin password is now admin
+    admin password is now "changeme"

 #### start rails server to view app in browser